iisys-sns/vad/README.md

 An so-called "kill switch" is already integrated.
 After an `vad up`, if the vpn does not work anymore, no traffic will go out of the normal interfaces.
 The hop configuration can also be rebuild without traffic leaks.
-The physical devices will stay inaccessible in the physical namespace until an `vad down`.
+The physical devices will stay inaccessible until an `vad down`.

 ## Assumptions